TeamPracticalProjects/_About-Us/README.md

 **Step-by-step**.
 Our projects come complete with step by step instructions for assembly and installation.
 They are appropriate for novices as well as advanced hobbyists and professionals.

 **Team**.
-Our organization is a team of open source developer.
+Our organization is a team of open source developers.
 We are not a company nor a supplier.
-We hope our projects improve some small parts of the world.
+We work together collaboratively.
+No drama, no egos.
+We hold the hope that our projects improve some small parts of the world.

 December 2015
 Bob Glicksman and Jim Schrempp

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">